phanirajl/Stream/z_dev_reference/module_notes.md

     - Parse and populate the files into an []Structs with details

 Todo:
     - This file only has comments and empty functions does not have actual code
+    - What is the structure you want to keep when you get config from the main config file
+    - Tests you want to run on the actual file file
+    - What should exist per API level?

 #####app_config/app_config.go
 - Load the initial configuration file for the application and populate the settings.

+ToDo:
+- There should be a folder reference to where the files are kept
+- There should be an array configuration of what files should be loaded for the api level.

 #####cassandra_client.go
 This file is responsible for connecting to the target cassandra application and